kannans89/RustRepo/13_Tuples/13_Tuples.md

 unsigned integer is :2
 ```

-## Example passing tuple to a function
+## Illustration

-In the example print function takes a tuple as parameter
+The following example passes a tuple as parameter to a function.
+Tuples are passed as ----- to functions // confirm if it is by value or ref

 ```rust
 fn main(){